Why Choose Cedars-Sinai Marina del Rey Hospital for Hand & Wrist Injury Treatment?

 Proximal Row Carpectomy: In this surgical procedure, the carpal bones of the wrist are removed to ease wrist movements.
 This is done when the patient undergoes severe pain with limited wrist movements.

 Bones fusion surgery: This is done when the movement of hands and wrists become very difficult.
 Here, the carpal bones of the wrist are fused together as a solid single bone.
 The fusion can be complete or partial depending on the symptoms of the patient.
 Here, the movements can get limited comparing to normal actions, but the pain can be relieved and partial hand movements can be restored.

 Drugs and Other Treatment Needed for Hand and Wrist Disorders

 Assistive Devices »

 Hot and cold therapy: This therapy can be used to relieve pain and increase the mobility of the joints.
 Most often, this therapy is combined with physical exercise for better results.
 Gel packs can be used by either keeping it in the freezer or in a microwave oven to cool or heat it.

-Hot therapy: Applying bearable heat upon the affected area will increase the blood flow, improve movements, reduce joint pains and relax muscles.
+Hot therapy: Applying bearable heat to the affected area will increase the blood flow, improve movements, reduce joint pains, and relax muscles.
 This therapy is more often used before exercising.